AlexAltea/unicorn.js/README.md

 Port of the [Unicorn](https://github.com/unicorn-engine/unicorn) CPU emulator framework for JavaScript.
 Powered by [Emscripten](https://github.com/kripken/emscripten).

-**Notes:** _Unicorn_ is a lightweight multi-architecture CPU emulator framework originally developed by Nguyen Anh Quynh et al. and released under GPLv2 license.
+**Notes:** _Unicorn_ is a lightweight multi-architecture CPU emulator framework originally developed by Nguyen Anh Quynh, Dang Hoang Vu et al. and released under GPLv2 license.
 More information about contributors and license terms can be found in the files `AUTHORS.TXT`, `CREDITS.TXT` and `COPYING` inside the *unicorn* submodule of this repository.

 ## Installation
 To add Unicorn.js to your web application, include it with: